roy-kruemcke/SCUTTLE-SLMP/software/README.md

 While an ROS2 implementation was considered, due to the difficulty in sourcing nodes and establishing the environment, it was decided to stay with the structures that we already knew.

+# Program Flow
+## Odometry
+  The robot will rely on wheel encoders and an IMU for odometry data; using a Kalman filter, the pose will be estimated and used for localization.
+## SLAM
+  The SLAM implementation, based off xiaofeng's 2D LIDAR SLAM, will use an occupancy matrix to build the environment; as more and more scans are taken, there will be more certainty in the map data.
+## Autonomous Navigation (Possible)
+  The original proposal contained autonomous navigation using algorithms such as A* - while this is still a goal that could be implemented, it is not likely to happen due to time constraints.